What is AWS Transit Gateway? Architecture, Working, and Benefits

 Get 100% Hike!

-While both AWS Transit Gateway and VPC peering provide communication to Amazon Virtual Private Cloud (VPC) networks, they differ significantly in a number of important areas:
+While both AWS Transit Gateway and VPC peering provide communication to Amazon Virtual Private Cloud (VPC) networks, they differ significantly in several important areas:

 AspectAWS Transit GatewayVPC Peering